Dark Places (Flynn novel): Film adaptation

 In 2015, the novel was adapted into a film directed by Gilles Paquet-Brenner.
 The cast includes Charlize Theron, Nicholas Hoult, Christina Hendricks, Drea de Matteo, Chloë Grace Moretz, and Sean Bridgers.
 The film was released on August 7, 2015.

+Upcoming limited television series

+In January 2024, it was announced that Flynn would serve as co-creator, writer, and co-showrunner on a new limited series based on Dark Places for HBO.